-Very few will tell you how believing in yourself and your capabilities are the start of navigating a career change.
+Very few will tell you how believing in yourself, and your capabilities are the start of navigating a career change.

-There’s what you want to do and what you can do and while life and reality play a role in deciding what to do next, believing you have the possibility to succeed doing something else is important to your success.
+There’s what you want to do and what you can do and while life and reality play a role in deciding what to do next, believing you have the possibility to succeed by doing something else is important to your success.

 Chip Conley is an excellent example of what he calls “re-potting” yourself – twice!
-I love that word and in full transparency, it’s his word not mine :).
-A successful hospitality entrepreneur at 26 who ran and sold the second largest boutique hotel brand in America as CEO for 24 years, Chip later joined Airbnb, a start-up organization at the time at the age of 52.
+I love that word, and in full transparency, it’s his word, not mine :).
+A successful hospitality entrepreneur at 26 who ran and sold the second largest boutique hotel brand in America as CEO for 24 years, Chip later joined Airbnb, a start-up organization at the time, at the age of 52.
 Here’s what he had to say about that experience.
 (2:01 min.)

 Talk to those in your immediate and extended network.
 You’d be surprised who you may learn of that’s had a similar experience.
-In my own life, two of my coaching colleagues are prime examples of having to “re-pot” themselves in their 50’s.
+Two coaching colleagues are prime examples of having to “re-pot” themselves in their 50’s.

 If you’ve read this far, you’re at least inspired and hopeful that you can pivot later in your life if you find yourself at a crossroads in your career.
 The end of one experience usually signifies the beginning of something new.
 You get to decide on what that looks like.

-in a new industry?
+A new role in a new industry?

 An opportunity to create a role for yourself and take on an advisory position?

-I’m curious if you or someone you know has experienced ageism, how has it impacted your career?
+I’m curious if you or someone you know has experienced ageism; how has it impacted your career?

-would you give to someone who’s experiencing this right now?
+What advice would you give to someone who’s experiencing this right now?

-in the comments below!
+Let me know in the comments below!